CAD-Booster/solidworks-api/README.md

 We will be focusing on these topics:

-- Make SolidDna able to run multiple add-ins at the same time.
+- DONE: Make SolidDna able to run multiple add-ins at the same time.
-- Fix bugs.
+- DONE: Fix bugs.
 - Keep expanding SolidDna so we have to use less and less of the core SOLIDWORKS API.

 To do that, we'll probably:

-- Remove the ability to run in a separate app domain.
+- DONE: Remove the ability to run in a separate app domain.
-- Remove the IOC?
+- DONE: Remove the single add-in from the IOC
 - Merge the add-in and plug-in types.